Phylogenetics: BayesTraits Lab

 - 2 Download the tree and data files

 - 3 Assessing the strength of association between two binary characters

 Download BayesTraits from Mark Pagel's web site, click on the "Software" link, then click on the "Description and Downloads" link under "BayesTraits".
 Download the version specific to your platform.
 BayesTraits will unpack itself to a folder containing the program itself along with several tree and data files (e.g. Primates.txt and Primates.trees).
 I will hereafter refer to the folder containing these files as simply the BayesTraits folder.
 Go back to Mark Pagel's web site and download the manual for BayesTraits.
 This is a PDF file and should open in your browser window.

 For this exercise, you will use data and trees used in the SIMMAP analyses presented in this paper (you should recognize the names of at least two of the authors of this paper):

 Jones C.S., Bakker F.T., Schlichting C.D., Nicotra A.B.
 2009.
 Leaf shape evolution in the South African genus Pelargonium L'Her.
 (Geraniaceae).
 Evolution.
 63:479–497.

 The data and trees were not made available in the online supplementary materials for this paper, but I have obtained permission to use them for this laboratory exercise.
-The links below are password-protected, so ask us for the username and password before clicking on the links:

 - pelly.txt This is the data file.
 It contains data for two traits (see below) for 154 taxa in the plant genus Pelargonium.